jdtsmith/autoftp/README.md

 # autoftp — Fast remote development over FTP

 Auto-send matching files over the network with FTP.
 Watches for changes in files with matching names in the current directory and all subdirectories, quickly sending them by FTP to a remote server.
-While this works with any files and remote FTP server, it is ideal for network-connected microcontroller development.
+While this works with any files and remote FTP server, it is ideal for network-connected microcontroller development with interpreted frameworks like [MicroPython](http://micropython.org).
 Matching files can optionally be processed with a script.

 Click to see `autoftp` in action:
 <div align="left">